Exploring classical music: module 1

 - The elements of music (melody, harmony, rhythm etc) and how they work

-- The development of styles (e.g: Renaissance and early baroque) and genres (Motets, Suites etc)
+- The development of styles (e.g. Renaissance and early baroque) and genres (Gregorian chant, music for Mass, sacred and secular motets, madrigals, trio sonatas, the first operas etc)

-- Focus on certain key composers and their works including Palestrina and Monteverdi.
+- Focus on certain key composers and important works including Perotin, Palestrina and Monteverdi.